dimsemenov/Magnific-Popup/website/documentation.md

     // "data.text" - text that will be displayed (e.g. "Loading...")
     // you may modify this properties to change current status or its text dynamically },
-  elementParse: function(item) {
-    console.log('Parsing element:', item);
-    // triggers only once for each item
-    // here you may modify URL, type, or any other data },

   imageLoadComplete: function() {
     // fires when image in current popup finished loading
     // avaiable since v0.9.0